MaastrichtU-Library/qualitative-FAIR-data/_episodes/01-introduction.md

 > During this sourcebook, we will be using "Machine-readable" and "Machine friendly" interchangeably.
 We like the term "friendly" since it can also include "machine-actionability" and "machine-interoperability."
 {: .prereq}

+> ## Exercise - Level Medium 🌶🌶
+> **Understanding the jargon of data "things"**
+> Data collection varies depending the field of research, therefore the digital object that is discribed.
+> - Task: Perform with your group a search of the following data "things" and discuss the meaning, similarity and differences of each one of them.
+> - Dataset
+> - Database
+> - Data collection
+> - Data type
+> - Data model
+{: .challenge}

 ### 2. What are Digital Objects and Persistent Identifiers?

 A **Digital Object** is a bit sequence located in a digital memory or storage that has, on its own, informational value.
 For example: